marcfrankel/Simple-Python-Date-ProgressBar/README.md

-# Simple Python Progress Bar for Dates
+# Simple Python Progress Bar for Dates V 1.1

 A simple, native, cross-platform python file/module to allow for the easy creation of a countdown clock and colored progress bar between two dates.
 The file is fairly simple and can be easly modified to count between anything.